 Effective communication is critical to every aspect of a successful job.
 Being able to work safely especially relies on effective communication between everyone involved in a work task or on a job.
-Effective communication includes having honest conversations.
-Part of having honest conversations is bringing up and discussing issues as they arise.
+Effective communication requires having honest conversations, which includes bringing up and discussing issues as they arise.

 Examples of Scenarios When You Should Speak Up